-Step 1: Student can start an Intership Program by submit this form Economics Department Internship Program (EDIP) Learning Plan to Department Analyst: Van Huynh (DMH 147).
-(F1 students must also submit a CPT form as well.)
-You will need to complete your section of the EDIP and have a company supervisor complete the other information.
+Step 1: Student can start an Intership Program by submitting Economics Department Internship Program (EIP) Learning Plan You will need to complete your section of the EDIP and have a company supervisor complete the other information.
 Remember to get a letter of offer and attach it to the EDIP.

 International students you must submit the CPT form to ISSS and follow up with them in order to ensure that you also receive approval from USCIS.